openstack/openstack-manuals/doc/config-reference/source/tables/nova-neutron.rst

    * - ``certfile`` = ``None``
      - (String) PEM encoded client certificate cert file
    * - ``extension_sync_interval`` = ``600``
-     - (Integer) Number of seconds before querying neutron for extensions
+     - (Integer) Integer value representing the number of seconds to wait before querying Neutron for extensions.
+After this number of seconds the next time Nova needs to create a resource in Neutron it will requery Neutron for the extensions that it has loaded.
+Setting value to 0 will refresh the extensions with no wait.
    * - ``insecure`` = ``False``
      - (Boolean) Verify HTTPS connections.
    * - ``keyfile`` = ``None``
      - (String) PEM encoded client certificate key file
    * - ``metadata_proxy_shared_secret`` =
-     - (String) Shared secret to validate proxies Neutron metadata requests
+     - (String) This option holds the shared secret string used to validate proxy requests to Neutron metadata requests.
+In order to be used, the 'X-Metadata-Provider-Signature' header must be supplied in the request.

+       Related options:

+       * service_metadata_proxy
    * - ``ovs_bridge`` = ``br-int``
-     - (String) Default OVS bridge name to use if not specified by Neutron
+     - (String) Specifies the name of an integration bridge interface used by OpenvSwitch.
+This option is used only if Neutron does not specify the OVS bridge name.

+       Possible values:

+       * Any string representing OVS bridge name.
-   * - ``region_name`` = ``None``
+   * - ``region_name`` = ``RegionOne``
-     - (String) Region name for connecting to neutron in admin context
+     - (String) Region name for connecting to Neutron in admin context.

+       This option is used in multi-region setups.
+If there are two Neutron servers running in two regions in two different machines, then two services need to be created in Keystone with two different regions and associate corresponding endpoints to those services.
+When requests are made to Keystone, the Keystone service uses the region_name to determine the region the request is coming from.
    * - ``service_metadata_proxy`` = ``False``
-     - (Boolean) Set flag to indicate Neutron will proxy metadata requests and resolve instance ids.
+     - (Boolean) When set to True, this option indicates that Neutron will be used to proxy metadata requests and resolve instance ids.
+Otherwise, the instance ID must be passed to the metadata request in the 'X-Instance-ID' header.

+       Related options:

+       * metadata_proxy_shared_secret
    * - ``timeout`` = ``None``
      - (Integer) Timeout value for http requests
    * - ``url`` = ``http://127.0.0.1:9696``
-     - (String) URL for connecting to neutron
+     - (Unknown) This option specifies the URL for connecting to Neutron.

+       Possible values:

+       * Any valid URL that points to the Neutron API service is appropriate here.
+This typically matches the URL returned for the 'network' service type from the Keystone service catalog.